uber/kraken/README.md

 - Mutating tags (e.g. updating a `latest` tag) is allowed, however a few things will not work: tag lookups immediately afterwards will still return the old value due to Nginx caching, and replication probably won't trigger.
 We are working on supporting this functionality better.
 If you need tag mutation support right now, please reduce cache interval of build-index component.
-If you also needs replication in a multi-cluster setup, please consider setting up another docker registy as Kraken's backend.
+If you also need replication in a multi-cluster setup, please consider setting up another docker registy as Kraken's backend.
 - Theoretically, Kraken should distribute blobs of any size without significant performance